Scenario – Purchase of a leasehold residential property for joint owners costing £350,000.00

 This depends on the purchase price of your property.
 You can calculate the amount you will need to pay by using HMRC’s website or if the property is located in Wales by using the Welsh Revenue Authority’s website here.

-Stamp Duty or Land Tax – £7500 (this is based on the presumption that the purchasers are not first time buyers and do not own any other properties).
+Stamp Duty or Land Tax – £0 due to the SDLT holiday up to 31 March 2021 (this is based on the presumption that the purchasers are not first-time buyers and do not own any other properties).

 Referral fee (if any)